Zoe Sugg: 2014–2019: Zoella brands, book releases and media appearances

 Sugg launched a range of beauty products under the brand name Zoella Beauty in September 2014.
 The "bath and beauty" range launch was, according to the Metro, the "biggest beauty launch of the year".
 The products were developed and manufactured by Gloucestershire-based family-owned company SLG Allstars Ltd. She launched an edition of the products called "Tutti Fruity" in 2015, as well as a limited Christmas edition.
 Sugg has been a director of ZS Beauty Ltd, a wholesaler of perfume and cosmetics, since 2016.
 In 2016, Sugg launched an edition called "Sweet Inspirations", followed by other ranges including "Jelly & Gelato", "Splash Botanics" and "Fruit Medley".

-In September 2016, Sugg released a collection of homeware products, including stationery, candles and reed diffusers.
-This range was exclusive to Boots.
-Each year subsequently, Sugg released a new collection of limited edition items under the Zoella Lifestyle brand, distributed by many UK retailers including Boots, Superdrug, WHSmith, Dunelm, House of Fraser and FeelUnique.
+In September 2016, Sugg released a collection of home-ware products, including stationery, candles and reed diffusers.
 Sugg has been a director of ZS Lifestyle Ltd since 2016.
-In March 2019, Sugg stated in her vlog that she had decided not to renew her licensing agreement with SLG, adding that it was "by far the project that earns me the most money out of anything I do".
-Sugg explained that she and SLG didn't agree on certain decisions, that producing more ranges beyond 2019 "didn't feel right", and she has a "new vision".
-The Zoella Beauty and Zoella Lifestyle products were discontinued in 2020.
-In October 2019, it was reported that the two businesses had a yearly revenue of £3.8 million.

 In June 2014, Sugg was a guest panellist on the daytime chat show Loose Women.
 She also appeared on This Morning in July 2014 to talk about social anxiety.
 In 2014, Sugg signed a two-book deal with Penguin Books.
 The North American publishing rights were purchased by Atria.
 Sugg's debut novel, Girl Online, was released on 25 November 2014.
 The book is aimed at a young adult audience and surrounds a 15-year-old anonymous blogger and what happens when her blog goes viral.
 While based around her similar experiences, Sugg has stated that the book is "in no way autobiographical".
 The novel achieved the highest first-week sales for a debut author since Nielsen BookScan began compiling such records in 1998, with 78,109 copies.
 As of December 2014, it was the fastest selling book of the year.
 Penguin stated that "Sugg did not write Girl Online on her own", stating that she had "worked with an expert editorial team to help her bring to life her characters and experiences in a heartwarming and compelling story".
 It was reported that young-adult novelist Siobhan Curham was a ghostwriter for the novel, although neither Penguin nor Sugg confirmed this; Penguin stated that Curham was an editorial consultant for the novel.